annarichter97/Verification-Bot/README.md

   - Verification for Discord Servers
   - Reliable API
   - Partially Open-Source
-  - Get your beta version by contacting us
+  - Get your alpha version by contacting us